North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Miami Stats and Trends

-- This year, the Hurricanes are winless against the spread when entering a game as an underdog of 7 points or more.
+- The Hurricanes have yet to cover the spread this year when underdogs by 7 points or more.

-- Miami is 1-1 against the spread and 1-1 overall in games when it puts up more than 26.7 points.
+- Miami is 1-1 against the spread and 1-1 overall in games when it records more than 26.7 points.

-- Miami is 1-2 against the spread and 2-1 overall when the team churns out more than 372 yards.
+- When Miami churns out over 372 yards, the team is 1-2 against the spread and 2-1 overall.

 - This season the Hurricanes have turned the ball over seven times, while the Tar Heels have forced 7 turnovers.